PrimeHammer/gopay-ruby/README.md

 }
 ```

-### Retrieve the payment
+### Retrieve the Payment
-If you want to return payment object from GoPay REST API.
+If you want to return a payment object from GoPay REST API.

 ```ruby
 GoPay::Payment.retrieve gopay_id
 ```

 ### Refund of the payment
-The functionality which allows recovering funds for already made payment to the customer.
+This functionality allows you to refund payment paid by a customer.
-You can use refund in two ways.
-First is full refund payment and the other is partial refund.
-Both based on amount parameter.
+You can use the refund in two ways.
+First option is a full refund payment and the other one is a partial refund.
+Both based on `amount` parameter.

 ```ruby
 GoPay::Payment.refund gopay_id, amount
 ```

 ### Cancellation of the recurring payment
-The functionality allows you to cancel recurrence of previously created recurring payment.
+The functionality allows you to cancel recurrence of a previously created recurring payment.

 ```ruby
 GoPay::Payment.void_recurrence gopay_id
 ```

 ## Dealing with errors
 Errors are raised as GoPay::Error.
-Structure is error_code:error_body.
+The error contains error code error body returned by GoPay API.
 You can easily catch errors in your models as shown below.

 ```ruby